-NOW, THEREFORE, BE IT RESOLVED, that the City Council of the City of Sebastopol:
+NOW, THEREFORE, BE IT RESOLVED that the Council:

 - 1. For fiscal year 2022-23, the City of Sebastopol hereby (a) elects the change in the California Per Capita Personal Income for calculating the inflation factor, and (b) elects the change in the County's population for calculating the population factor, necessary to determine the City's appropriation limit. - 2.
 For the fiscal year 2022-23, the total annual appropriations subject to limitation as specified by Article XIIIB of the Constitution of the State of California for the City of Sebastopol Budget shall be: \$18,761,729.